salkuadrat/learning/packages/learning_object_detection/README.md

 The easy way to use ML Kit for object detection & tracking in Flutter.

 With ML Kit's on-device object detection and tracking, we can detect and track objects in an image or live camera feed.
-Optionally, we can classify detected objects, either by using the built-in coarse classifier, or using your own custom image classification model.
+Optionally, we can classify detected objects, either by using the built-in coarse classifier, or using custom image classification model.

 <img src="https://github.com/salkuadrat/learning/raw/master/packages/learning_object_detection/screenshot.jpg" alt="universe" width="280">